 On the Problems and Limits of Science

-This is a post that’s quite dear to me, and yet also one that’s terribly touchy.
-I’m not sure how well I phrased and backed up the points I’ve been trying to make; and yet I’ll keep this up as is, alongside the updates.
+This is a post that’s quite dear to me, and yet also one that’s quite challenging.
+I’m not sure how well I phrased and backed up the points I’ve been trying to make; and yet I’ll keep this up.

 Science * can’t explain everything.
 It never could.
 It never will.